whawker/remirror-ie11-starter/README.md

 import 'unorm';
 ```

+### window.HTMLTemplateElement

+Remirror's React Table plugin uses `jsx-dom` for convenience - however this uses `HTMLTemplateElement` in some of it's logic.

+Multiple polyfills exist for this use case, some which polyfill the entire custom elements API.

+I have chosen a minimal polyfill, [`@webcomponents/template`](https://www.npmjs.com/package/@webcomponents/template) which seems work nicely.

 ### DOMRect

 A `DOMRect` describes the size and position of a rectangle.
 It is used by Remirror's positioners and table plugins.

-Full [geometry polyfills](https://github.com/jarek-foksa/geometry-polyfill) exist, however we only require the `DOMRect` constructor, which I have taken from [Remirror's Jest polyfills](https://github.com/remirror/remirror/blob/a2ca7a83f35b3831b97817eb2cb38b1a82d60ab8/packages/jest-remirror/src/jsdom-polyfills.ts#L57-L79).
+Full [geometry polyfills](https://github.com/jarek-foksa/geometry-polyfill) exist, however we only require the `DOMRect` constructor, which I have taken from [Remirror's Jest polyfills](https://github.com/remirror/remirror/blob/main/packages/jest-remirror/src/jsdom-polyfills.ts#L11-L35).

-### ParentNode.append

-Finally, is a convenience DOM method, `ParentNode.append`, which is not supported in IE11.

-I couldn't find an obvious NPM package providing a polyfill for this method, so I used the code provided [here](https://docs.w3cub.com/dom/parentnode/append.html#Polyfill), and [added some type annotations](https://github.com/whawker/remirror-ie11-starter/blob/main/src/polyfills.ts#L6-L31).

 ### CSS